yombo/yombo-gateway/README.rst

 Documentation
 =============

-For new users, check out the quick start guide at https://yombo.net/docs/gateway/getting_started/
+For new users, check out the quick start guide at https://docs.yombo.net/Gateway/Quick_start

+Otherwise, full documentation can be found at https://docs.yombo.net/

 ============
 Python 3.6.x